zenithtech/wordpress-react/README.md

 - No requirement to install any Wordpress plugins, works out of the box
 - No requirement for special `.htaccess` settings
 - Ability to create regular Wordpress custom templates, and include shortcodes, JS, and PHP
-- Ability to create custom JSX React components templates (See [Custom JSX templates examples](#custom-jsx-templates-examples))
+- Ability to create custom JSX React component templates (See [Custom JSX templates examples](#custom-jsx-templates-examples))
 - Menus built on the client-side from flat trees
 - Separate `dev` and `production` builds <i>(accessed with the `?dev` URL query param)</i> (See [Examples](#examples) below)
 - Maintains non-WP URL query params thoughout the app (See [Query param examples](#query-param-examples) below)